-We’ve just got back from a fortnight in Greece at the TUI Sensatori Rhodes resort and I wanted to share a review.
+We’ve just got back from a fortnight in Greece at the TUI Sensatori Rhodes resort and I wanted to share our review.

 Why Choose Sensatori Rhodes?